 The prime contractor is indeed the project’s main contractor.
 The prime contractor, also known as the general contractor, is responsible for all aspects of a project and works on it continuously throughout its duration.

 The project must be completed on time as well as within budget.
-They employ and lead other contractors, referred to as subcontractors, although they are not better to them.
+They employ and lead other contractors, referred to as subcontractors, although they are not better than them.

 When a project owner doesn’t want to get directly engaged or needs someone with more expertise than a project manager, they can employ a prime contractor to handle the project’s leadership as well as coordination.